emretanriverdi/nullable/README.md

 Marshals to JSON null if SQL source data is null.
 Zero (blank) input will not produce a null String.

-#### nullable.Int
+#### nullable.Int64
 Nullable int64.

 Marshals to JSON null if SQL source data is null.
+Zero input will not produce a null Int64.

+#### nullable.Int32
+Nullable int32.

-Zero input will not produce a null Int.
+Marshals to JSON null if SQL source data is null.
+Zero input will not produce a null Int32.

 #### nullable.Float
 Nullable float64.